IoTReX/starter-platform/README.md

 ### The Build

-Since front end build processes are the wild west these days, and the ideal set-up depends greatly on what framework you'reusing, I opted to go super simple with a gulp build process that uses paths defined in `package.json`.
+Since front end build processes are the wild west these days, and the ideal set-up depends greatly on what framework you're using, I opted to go super simple with a gulp build process that uses paths defined in `package.json`.
 The good news is it's very straight-forward: when you run `gulp build`, it concatenates your CSS, transpiles your ES6 JS to ES5, concatenates the JS, injects the files into `index.html`, and spits all the new files into the `dist` folder.

 The bad news is that I left this super barebones right now.
 Ideas for the build process are many: